If you made any changes in Pure these will be visible here soon.

 Research interests

 She is also a co-founder of the ethnovision, a collective of five visual anthropologists who provide workshops on the use of visual methods in academic research.
-She co-chairs the Working Group Safety in the Field at the LOVA network of feminist anthropologists.
+She also co-chairs the Working Group Safety in the Field at the LOVA network for feminist anthropologists and is member of its editorial board of the Journal of Feminist Anthropology and Gender Studies.

 Fingerprint